 Expected to be completed by May 2019.

 Donley’s is serving as construction manager on a new 89,000 sq. ft. building on Tri-C’s Westshore campus.
-The 2-3 story building building will host a mix of medium and standard size classrooms, and will also include Information Technology and Engineering teaching labs, administration and faculty offices, food service for the entire classroom, a new loading dock, and dining/event space.
+The 2-3 story building will host a mix of medium and standard size classrooms, and will also include Information Technology and Engineering teaching labs, administration and faculty offices, food service for the entire classroom, a new loading dock, and dining/event space.
 Donley’s will also be overseeing small renovations to the existing Health Careers and Services Building on their Westshore campus.
-We are scheduled to break ground in march 2018.
+We are scheduled to complete this project in the Summer of 2019.

 Case Western Reserve University and the Cleveland Clinic have entered into a partnership to own and operate the university’s new health education campus, which will be located in the heart of the world-renowned healthcare system’s main campus in downtown Cleveland.
 This arrangement will bring all students and faculty together in one area, fostering both efficiency and creative collaboration.

 The new facility will provide space for all medical, nursing, and dental students who are seeking degrees from CWRU, including students from the university-based program and the Cleveland Clinic Lerner College of Medicine.

 The campus will feature:

 - classrooms and lecture halls

 - food service

 Donley’s concrete division’s scope of work will include: